What do I need to do to get admitted into medical, veterinary, dental or optometry school?

 All of the following are important and this is not meant to be an inclusive list.
 Students should take the initiative to determine the requirements for their schools of choice.
 The sooner you begin to meet the requirements, the better your application will look.
 If you start working on the requirements later (as a junior or senior), then you may need some additional time after graduation to be accepted into the school of your choice.

 Good scores on the entrance exams for medical (MCAT), dental (DAT), veterinary (GRE or MCAT), and optometry (OAT) help to demonstrate to the admissions committee that a student has the ability to be successful.
 It is recommended that students take a preparatory course prior to taking these exams.
-Some information on these exams may be obtained at the SUNY Fredonia Career Development Office.
+The Health Professions Office and Career Development Office have information on these exams for students.

 It is critical that students are active in gaining experiences in their chosen career field.
 Students should work to shadow professionals in their area, volunteer in their field, seek out internships and participate in as many professional activities as is possible.
 Are you sure you want to be a doctor?
 These activities will help to confirm your choice and will allow you to articulate your goals during the application process.